slivermeteor/AreYouCoding/README.md

 # Welcome to use AreYouCoding - Count you the time of use any software that you want to count

 # 2016-11-18 Night Commit node
 I have rearranged the TabItem "situation" layout.Add some funtions to the ToolBar.
 The StatusBar will show the total process running time!
 Beacuse of the StatusBar have this functions, I beileve AreYouCoding have the able to use a simple tool, though it still have many items to perfect.
 ## What I will do
 1.I will perfect "Detail dynamics"  label as soon as possible.This time, I will suit the action to the word!!! :)
 2.Make the front of StatusBar to show some useful imformation.
 3.I hope the AreYouCoding will show everyuser the situation of monitor at the a specfice day.
+4.I will modify the close button to minimize the Window.

 # Introduce
 This project is written by C#, perhaps i will add dll written by C++ to the project in the future.